Marcus990/Histovision-AI/README.md

 # Histovision-AI

+Welcome to my image classification model that models and predicts histological images of breast tissue that may or may not have breast cancer.
+I decided that I really wanted to step into the world of AI/ML, and this would be my first step.
+So here goes!

 Dataset is sourced from Kaggle at this URL: https://www.kaggle.com/datasets/jocelyndumlao/biglycan-breast-cancer?select=Biglycan+breast+cancer+dataset

 To run in your own IDEs/Notebooks, you must download the datasets using these commands in your own notebook: